ToastedDev/ToastedDev/branding/README.md

 <!-- Usernames -->
 ## Usernames
 I go by a few usernames online.
 They're almost always one of the following:
+- Not TCA
 - imTCA
 - tcatechofficial
 - officiallyTCA

 <!-- Typeface -->
 ## Typeface/Font
-When I need a font, I usually pick [Dosis.](https://fonts.google.com/specimen/Dosis) I may use other fonts here and there (especially default system fonts) but I try to be consistent.
+When I need a font, I usually pick [Dosis,](https://fonts.google.com/specimen/Dosis) specifically the **Bold** version.
+I may use other fonts here and there (especially default system fonts) but I try to be consistent.

 <!-- Colors -->
 ## Colors